osteele/p5-server/README.md

 ## Overview

+**New feature: the server caches requests to known CDN servers (JSDelivr, Skypack, Unpkg).
+If your sketch uses libraries from these locations – as the generated files do — and if your sketch while you have internet service, you can run it later while you are offline.**

 **p5-server** is a command-line interface for [p5.js](https://p5js.org/).
 It provides a web server with live reload, that knows how to serve JavaScript-only sketches and to figure out which libraries a sketch needs in order to run.